rudra-shukla/sublime-settings/README.md

 # sublime-settings
-if you are using sublime in ubuntu then it will using python 2 by default. so for to make sublime use python3 you can use this code
+if you are using sublime in ubuntu then it will using python 2 by default. so to make  sure that sublime use python3 you can use this code